70m in-build CRN Project Thunderball revealed

 Sold by Y.CO in August 2022 and announced in July of last year, the five-deck vessel comes from the drawing boards of Nauta Design and Vripack.
 A first-time collaboration for the four parties, it has been described as one of the team’s most “demanding” undertakings yet, designed to fulfil an exacting owner’s brief for a highly technical and capable yacht that avoids the “floating palace” look and feel.

-"It's taken two years of designing," confirmed the owner, speaking to BOAT International last year.
-The finished result has a classic long bow, smooth sheer, and low profile that Marnix J. Hoekstra, co-creative director and partner at Vripack said is “deliberately reminiscent of times past”.
+"It's taken two years of designing," the owner told BOAT International at the beginning stage of the yacht's life cycle.
+The finished result has a low profile that Marnix J. Hoekstra, co-creative director and partner at Vripack said is “deliberately reminiscent of times past”.

 Explaining the yacht’s technical platform, Hoekstra said: “We took the utmost care to [create] a set of hull lines that focus on highly economical cruising combined with a very soft and comfortable ride”.
 To this end, the yacht’s entry lines are sharp, akin to a sailing yacht, and her bilges are curved.